 AKA Yella Yella, Yala Yala Gibson, Ala Ala Kebbs, Yala Yala No.II,

-As would have been expected Yala Yala’s early boards, most especially those created in 1971-1973 occupied six of his ten best results at auction until the end of 2006.
+As would be expected, Yala Yala’s early boards, most especially those created in 1971-1973, occupied six of his ten best results at auction until the end of 2006.
 Today only 4 early boards remain.
 In failing to make the transition to the minimal aesthetics adopted by other important Papunya male artists during the 1990s, Yala Yala has been greatly undervalued for some time and this is reinforced when looking at the length of time many of his best sales records have stood.
-Nevertheless the sale in 2008 of a large Papunya Tula provenanced work created in 1979, for $126,000, had the effect of lifting his AAMI by 14% and his career average price by almost $2,000 to $14,295.
-It was more than three times his former record and provided further evidence that the mid to late 1970s works by a number of formative Papunya painters could follow on the coat tails of Clifford Possum’s $2.4 million Warlugulong 1977 canvas in sewtting the secondary market on fire.
+Nevertheless the sale in 2008 of a large Papunya Tula provenanced work created in 1979, for $126,000, had the effect of lifting his career average price by almost $2,000 to $14,295.
+It was more than three times his former record and provided further evidence that the mid to late 1970s works by a number of formative Papunya painters could follow on the coat tails of Clifford Possum’s $2.4 million Warlugulong 1977 canvas in setting the secondary market on fire.

-During 2007, however, sales for two works painted during the artist's final year displaced his second and fourth best results.
+During 2007, sales for two works painted just prior to his death displaced his second and fourth best results.
 Snake Dreaming at Karrilwarra 1998, a small work measuring just 91 x 46 cm, was originally sold by Sotheby’s in 2002 (Lot 86) for $15,600 against a presale estimate of $7,000-10,000.
 Even Sotheby's must have been surprised when, carrying the same estimate five years later, it sold in their July sale for $38,400 (Lot 53).
 Lawson~Menzies were far more confident just two months earlier in June when they estimated a larger work, measuring 122 x 122 cm, at $30,000-40,000 and achieved the low estimate.
 (Lot 71).
 The speculator who had paid $15,600 at Sotheby’s in October 2006 for a very large work created in 1977, entitled Tingari Men at Mulli-Ukutu, would therefore have been very disappointed when it failed to attract any interest from buyers at Lawson~Menzies in November the following year (Lot 145).
 In 2012 an early board Old Man's (Yina) Dreaming (1972), recorded Yala Yala's second highest record when sold at Sotheby's for $45,600.

-Yala Yala’s reputation as a seminal member of the original Desert painting group who helped to refine the early Puntupi style is substantial.
-Prior to 2008, he had a very healthy average price on sale at $13,921 his total sales were a very low $574,551.
+Yala Yala’s reputation, as a seminal member of the original Desert painting group who helped to refine the early Puntupi style, is substantial.
+Prior to 2008, he had a very healthy average price on sale at $13,921, although his total sales were a very low $574,551.
 His career sales totalled $715,507 in 2009.
-They now stand at $871,349.
-Yet despite his $126,000 record and an above average clearance rate of 65%, his sales are dominated by very low results.
-More than half of the 62 works sold have achieved less than $10,000 and, other than his record price, his best sales are poor in comparison to many of his contemporaries.
+They now stand at $944,221.
+Yet despite his $126,000 record and an above average clearance rate of 67%, his sales are dominated by very low results.
+More than half of the 68 works sold have achieved less than $10,000 and, other than his record price, his best sales are poor in comparison to many of his contemporaries.
 Notably, 2007 and 2008 were by far the best years since 1995, the year after his works began appearing on the secondary market, with ten works sold out of 12 offered.

 The interaction and collaboration between the artists at Papunya was intense and provided impetus to the increasing momentum of the Western Desert art movement.
 However, it was not without its moments of contention.
 There was disagreement between groups as to what sacred objects and designs could be included.
 In 1975, forty-four paintings out of forty-six, in a Perth exhibition, were turned to the wall in response to the demands of a visiting group of Pitjantjatjara men.
 They were deeply disturbed by overt references to their secret beliefs and ceremonies.
 Papunya Tula painters were forced to pay compensation and a process of abstraction and stylisation ensued.
 Sacred elements were veiled, and Pintupi painting in particular took on a strong design focus.
 With his natural talent for conceiving uncomplicated yet arresting arrangements, Yala Yala’s paintings were at the forefront of this classic Tingari period.
 His mind-maps of his vast, desert homeland emanate a simple grandeur.
 Loops, spirals and roundels are linked by traveling lines and held in unity with, often diffuse, background dotting.
 A restricted range of ochre colours conveys his sense of tethering to the earth, which was also reflected in his working manner.
 With the other Pintupi artists, he would often sing traditional chants while painting and always use a sense of touch through hands and fingers, to bring the work into being.